mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

    //echo -a A $+ B
    AB

-It’s important to note that both identifiers and variables can be substituted instead of A and B. For example:
+It's important to note that both identifiers and variables can be substituted instead of A and B. For example:

 .. code:: text